ApryseSDK/pdftron-flutter/doc/api/API.md

 ```

 #### getPageCropBox
-Gets a map object of the crop box for specified page.
+Gets a map object of the crop box for the specified page.

 Parameters: